cbrnr/python-intro-short/04-Functions/04-Functions.md

 Let's see how Python runs this script step by step:

-1. Python starts at the first line and assigns `x = 5`.
+1. Python starts at the first line and assigns `a = 5`.
 2. In the next line, we call the function `print("Hello")`.
 This function is a built-in function, so we don't know which code gets executed when we call this function (it is defined somewhere else outside our script).
 3. Python registers our `test` function in the next line, taking note that this function requires two arguments `x` and `y` when called.
 4. Now all of the lines in the function body are skipped, and Python calls `print("World")`.